Ethical-Dyl/gamingserver-writeup/README.md

 A writeup of the TryHackMe CTF challenge 'GamingServer'

-Here is a lnk to the room: [GamingServer](https://tryhackme.com/room/gamingserver)
+Here is a link to the room: [GamingServer](https://tryhackme.com/room/gamingserver)

 # Initial Enumeration